Cook (Non-Standard Hours)

-- Working knowledge of the functions, services, procedures and regulations of the residential dining facility to which assigned.
+- Knowledge of the functions, services, procedures and regulations of the residential dining facility to which assigned.

-- Working knowledge of materials, methods, and equipment used in food preparation.
+- Knowledge of materials, methods, and equipment used in food preparation.

-- Working knowledge of state and local health and safety regulations and standards.
+- Knowledge of state and local health and safety regulations and standards.

 - Skill in the use of food preparation utensils and equipment.